anotherjesse/diffusiondb/README.md

 - show prompt, hyperparameters, and image in a modal?
 - explain sqlite fts5 search options

-# API
+# About the API

-The [DiffusionDB-API](https://github.com/anotherjesse/diffusiondb-api) is an opensource database API that provides a RESTful interface for querying the DiffusionDB dataset.
+The opensource [DiffusionDB-API](https://github.com/anotherjesse/diffusiondb-api) is exposes an API to filter the DiffusionDB dataset.
 The API is exposed at [https://diffusiondb-api.fly.dev](https://diffusiondb-api.fly.dev)

 ## Methods